Botanical Name: Ocimum sanctum

-A decoction of the leaves, cloves and common salt also gives immediate relief in case of influenza.
-They should be boiled in half a liter of water till only half the water is left and then taken.
+A tea made of the leaves, cloves and common salt also gives immediate relief in case of influenza.
+They should be boiled in half a litre of water till only half the water is left and then taken.

 Basil has strengthening effect on the kidney, in case of renal stones, the juice of basil leaves and honey, if taken regularly for six months, will expel them via the urinary tract.

 Holy Basil has a beneficial effect in cardiac disease and the weakness resulting from them.
 It reduces the level of blood cholesterol.